 Athough the NBER NPI page is no longer maintained, those files will continue to be available.
 That offering j does not include information about providers that were not current in April of 2019.

 CMS offers a complete file of currently eligible providers each month, but does not offer a file that includes the full content of older deactivated records.
-Here we offer new dataset created by concatenating 15 monthly files from April 2007 to the present day with roughtly 12 month spacing between files.
+For those records only the deactivation date is provided - not what a serious researcher wants.
+Here we offer new dataset created by concatenating 15 monthly files from April 2007 to the present day with roughly 12 month spacing between files.
 Our collection of monthly files was not perfectly regular, however any provider that was active since April 2007 for at least a year will be included, and some others.
 We are certainly interested in obtaining files for 2005 and 2006.
 The omission of short-lived providers may be a source of bias in certain applications, such as studies of fraudulent providers, the presence of all reasonably persistent providers with their historical data is an improvement over using only survivors.
 The most recent file can be downloaded from the CMS website from the link at https://download.cms.gov/nppes/NPI_Files.html

 We did include a variable source which gives the filename of the source file for the included record.
 If our deduplication represents a loss of information, then please contact us with an explanation and we will try to do better.